 APA Paragraph Style in Word

-Set up your APA paragraph style in Word once and then:
+Set up your APA paragraph style in Word once and then write:

-- format all your paragraphs APA style with one click.
+- all your paragraphs in APA format in your current paper with one click.

-- format all your future APA style academic papers with one click.
+- all your paragraphs in APA format in all your future academic papers with one click.

 There is no need to define the format again!